BradleyEdelman/EdgeTrain/README.md

 import scaleml
 ```

+Contributions
-Report bugs or request features
+Report bugs or request features <br />
-Improve the documentation
+Improve the documentation <br />
-Add new training strategies or features
+Add new training strategies or features <br />

 License
 This project is licensed under the MIT License - see the LICENSE file for details.